Combat Aviation Brigade, 10th Mountain Division: Afghanistan Deployments

 After the transformation, the reorganized brigade retained the 3–17th Cavalry and 1- and 2–10th Aviation.
 3–10th Aviation and C-10th Aviation were inactivated.
 Also reactivated as part of the reorganized unit were 6th Squadron, 6th Cavalry Regiment and the 277th Aviation Support Battalion.
 During the transition elements of the 10th Aviation continued to be deployed as part of Task Forces part of Operation Iraqi Freedom, with units returning to Fort Drum for reorganization after their tours were complete.
 Elements of the 10th Aviation Brigade were deployed to Iraq in 2008 as part of continued operations in that country.

+Beginning March 2016, soldiers from the brigade participated in a week long over-water exercise with the Helicopter Sea Combat Squadron 2 of the US Navy at Wheeler-Sack Army Airfield.
+The 6th Squadron, 6th Cavalry Regiment of the brigade returned to the United States in June 2016 after a nine month long deployment in South Korea as part of US Forces Korea, in its role to augment the 2nd Combat Aviation Brigade.

 Elements of the brigade also deployed in support of Operation Atlantic Resolve in 2017 in support of deterrence operations in the EUCOM theater.
 In 2019, the brigade deployed to Afghanistan in support of Operation Freedom's Sentinel.

+A Black Hawk helicopter of the brigade struck the air traffic control tower at Griffiss International Airport after landing there on 16 June 2018.
+One member of its crew had a minor injury as a result.

+The brigade conducted flight operations and training as part of Exercise Falcon Peak in Griffiss Airport in August 2021.
+The brigade conducted air assault exercises at Fort Drum and Griffiss Airport from 31st May to 1st June 2023.
+In May 2024, the brigade replaced the 82nd Combat Aviation Brigade in the United States Central Command (CENTCOM) as part of its operational deployment.

 Honors

 The brigade has been awarded two Meritorious Unit Commendation (Army) for Somalia, and service in 'Afghanistan 2003–2004'.
 As of 6 February 2009, the Army's official lineage and honors website says that Campaign Participation Credit for the war on terrorism has 'yet to be determined.'